suhai-yehuza/game-diary/docs/STATISTICAL_SEEDING_SUMMARY.md

 ## Overview

-We have successfully implemented a comprehensive statistical distribution system for realistic data generation in the Game Diary application.
+We have successfully implemented a comprehensive statistical distribution system for realistic data generation in the Placeholder application.
 This system ensures that seeded data follows real-world patterns and statistical distributions.

 ## What Was Implemented